 The UIC Philosophy Department places a very high priority on providing support for its PhD students.
-Students who are admitted will be offered five years of funding (contingent on remaining in good academic standing); we have provided at least a sixth year of funding to all who needed it for many years, and we aim to continue to do so.
+Students who are admitted will be offered five years of funding (contingent on remaining in good academic standing).
+For many years now, we have also been able to provide at least a sixth year of funding to all who have needed it, and we aim to continue to do so.
 In particular, we recognize that students whose interdisciplinary work requires a year of study in another department often require additional support.

-Many applicants are understandably concerned about their ability to make ends meet as a graduate student.
 Please do not hesitate to contact us if you have questions; we will answer them as best we can, and we can also put you into direct contact with current students.
-No one is better prepared to speak to this issue than a graduate student, and one of our own, Emily Lacy, has offered her perspective on living in Chicago on a graduate student salary.
+No one is better prepared to speak to this issue than a graduate student, and one of our own, Emma Fieser, has offered her perspective on living in Chicago on a graduate student salary.
 You can also contact her directly for more information.